Table of Contents

 Process Of Recovery

-In submuscular placement, post-operative pain is comparatively higher than that in the submammary placement and it also takes longer to recover.
+In submuscular placement, postoperative pain is comparatively higher than that in submammary placement, and it also takes longer to recover.
 There will be some swelling and discomfort, which will resolve within a couple of weeks.
-If dissolvable or absorbable sutures are used, they will take around 6 weeks to disappear.
+If dissolvable or absorbable sutures are used, they will take around six weeks to disappear.
 Otherwise, you will need a follow-up appointment to get them removed.
-The incision lines might be evident initially but they will fade away after a while.
+The incision lines might be evident initially but will fade away shortly.
 You cannot engage in strenuous physical activities for about 4-6 weeks.
-However, post-operative exercises (flexing, arm movement, etc.) will be advised by your doctor.
+However, postoperative exercises (flexing, arm movement, etc.) will be advised by your doctor.

 Breast implants affect the breastfeeding capability of women as the supply of milk becomes inadequate for nursing.
 Moreover, they increase the levels of toxins in the blood of babies after breastfeeding.